UCLALibrary/mgap/README.md

 ## Installation

-1. Install Python 3 and a virtual environment manager.
+1. Install Python 3, AWS CLI, and a virtual environment manager.
 2. Download and extract this repository.
 3. In the repository directory, create and activate a virtual environment.
 4. Install dependencies: